General Election 2017 timetable

 - A motion for a general election is agreed by two thirds of the total number of seats in the Commons including vacant seats (currently 434 out of 650)

 On Wednesday 19 April 2017, MPs voted by 522 to 13 to allow an early general election.
-The election is therefore taking place on Thursday 8 June 2017.
+The election took place on Thursday 8 June 2017.

 Image: PA / Lynne Cameron